-Bill Dedman is a Pulitzer Prize-winning investigative reporter and bestselling author of the biography Empty Mansions.
+Bill Dedman is a Pulitzer and Peabody award-winning investigative reporter, and author of the New York Times No. 1 bestselling biography Empty Mansions.
 He has worked in online news, video, newspapers, television, and magazines.

-Bill stumbled onto the mystery of the reclusive heiress Huguette Clark, who was featured in his series of reports in 2010 on NBCNews.com and the Today show.
-The Clark series was the most popular story ever on NBCNews.com, with more than 110 million page views.
-What began as a slideshow and feature story developed into an investigative series, a running daily competitive story, a full-length biography, and now is being developed as a Hollywood film.
+Bill stumbled onto the mystery of the reclusive heiress Huguette Clark and her father, the Gilded Age industrialist who founded Las Vegas.
+Bill's series of reports on the Clarks was the most popular story ever on NBCNews.com, with more than 110 million page views.
+What began as a slideshow and feature story developed into an investigative series, a running daily competitive story, a full-length biography, and now is being developed as a Hollywood film or TV series.

-He co-wrote the biography Empty Mansions: The Mysterious Life of Huguette Clark and the Spending of a Great American Fortune.
-The book debuted at No. 1 on The New York Times best seller list and was chosen among the best books of 2013 by critic Janet Maslin, Amazon.com, Barnes & Noble, and Goodreads readers.
+He co-wrote with Huguette Clark's cousin, Paul Clark Newell, Jr., the biography Empty Mansions: The Mysterious Life of Huguette Clark and the Spending of a Great American Fortune.
+The book debuted at No. 1 on The New York Times best seller list and was chosen among the best books of 2013 by critic Janet Maslin, Amazon, Barnes & Noble, and the readers at Goodreads.
 See more at emptymansionsbook.com.